 As a web designer, you’ll design and develop web pages that fit your employer’s and users’ requirements.
 You may also be responsible for maintaining existing websites and often use tools such as WordPress and Elementor:

 Relevant degree subjects include computer science, digital media production, graphic design, Information Technology (IT), software engineering, and web design.
 However, a formal qualification may not always be necessary, as some employers place greater value on relevant experience.
-As a web designer, average salaries can vary depending on a handful of factors, but the average annual salary is about $51,564.
+As a web designer, average salaries can vary depending on a handful of factors, but the average annual salary for web designers is about $51,564.

 Top 3 Digital Marketing Jobs